tree7gate/tic_tac_toe/readme.md

-##Changelog
-###v1.0
+## Changelog
+### v1.0
-Added a feature to stop player from overwriting squares that were already taken.
+- Added a feature to stop player from overwriting squares that were already taken.

-###v1.1
+### v1.1
-Added a new game button where player can click on to restart the game.
+- Added a new game button where player can click on to restart the game.
+- Modified comments to better describe functionalities.
+- Fixed readme.md